-- Digital: no need to print or post paper, easily shareable.
+- Digital format: There’s no need to print or post paper, and it’s easily shareable.

-- Autonomous: cuts out the middleman, no back-and-forth.
+- Autonomous operation: It cuts out intermediaries, there’s no back-and-forth.

-- Trust: information on the smart contract is encrypted and backed up on a shared ledger.
+- Trust: Information on a smart contract is encrypted and backed up on a shared ledger.

-- Security: encryption makes the contract info incredibly difficult to steal.
+- Security: Encryption makes contract information incredibly difficult to steal.

-- Cost: saves on paper costs, lawyer fees, etc.
+- Cost: It saves on paper costs, lawyer fees, etc.

 Smart contracts act as multi-signature accounts, only executing if the specified percentage of parties agree.

-Smart contracts can be encoded on any blockchain, but developers working on Ethereum can program smart contracts with a much broader range of instructions than is possible on Bitcoin.
-This allows Ethereum smart contracts to be more complex and versatile.
-They can serve as the base for a decentralized application, or other autonomous functions on the blockchain.
+Smart contracts can be encoded on any blockchain, but developers working on Ethereum can programme smart contracts with a much broader range of instructions than what’s possible on Bitcoin.
+It allows Ethereum smart contracts to be more complex and versatile.
+They can serve as the base for a decentralised application or other autonomous functions on the blockchain.

 Why is Ethereum better than Bitcoin?

 ETH has several advantages over Bitcoin.
-It isn’t limited in the same way as BTC.
-As to what algorithm Ethereum is mined with, ETH uses the Ethash method.
-As a result, block processing speed is faster.
+It isn’t limited in the same way that BTC is.
+Ethereum uses the Ethash method for its mining algorithm.
+As a result, the block processing speed is faster.

 What is the difference between Bitcoin and Ethereum?

-However, Ethereum’s main advantage over Bitcoin is functionality.
+However, Ethereum’s main advantage over Bitcoin is its functionality.
 Bitcoin can only record transactions.
-Ethereum powers apps that can be used for almost anything the programmer desires.
+Ethereum powers apps that can be used for almost anything a programmer desires.